Srhurdirsati/Flappy_Edge/README.md

 # Flappy_Edge

-This is a bworser extension that supports many modern browsers .
-It has been made to overcome tireness and boredome during continuous use of browser , it's desogned to take small breaks and have fun .
-This is the firts demo version wich will be upgraded time to time to next level .
-It is now smooth , simle and user Friendly ...
-ENJOY BOYSS
+Yo Buddys , just finished my " Flappy_Edge " browser extension .
+This is an extension of flappy bird game but better than normal one , as it's just the game we played so many times in our life , i didn't made a playable version for example .
+This was very frustrating for me , each time i was getting an error , sometimes no display or popup , etc so I rewrote the full code with comments for the last time and it took complete 12 Hours to build this sht , atlast This was worthed .
+This includes a user specific leaderboard , great sound effects , bird with fall and rise physics ( animated ) and a start and lose screen , further i'll bring difficulty updates and more birds and backgrounds , a universal leaderboard and much more as i get to know abt what i can add , i'll do so .

+I created this to overcome the boredom of using browser for a long time , this is better as its smooth , well performance optimized and simple ui and controls .

-### TOTAL TIME SPENT - 7 HOURS and 45 Minutes  + 4 Hours [ I updated after submission ]
+### TOTAL TIME SPENT - 7  + 5.5 = 12.7 Hours Hours [ I updated after submission ]

-> 7 hours Code
+> 7 hours Code + 5 Hours Code
 > 45 mins repo and testing

 Web Based Flappy Bird Game Extension